verbb/formie/docs/guides/submissions-workflows/submission-workflow-and-stages-explained.md

 Payment provider callbacks re-enter through **payment replay** — a shortened path through save, dispatch, and finalize rather than repeating validation from scratch.

-## Not every request runs the full pipeline
+## Not Every Request Runs the Full Pipeline

 The same form can trigger different workflow **modes**.
 The mode decides which stages run: